afshyna/networking-projects/vpn-ipsec-site-to-site-CiscoIOS-gns3/README.md

 # IPsec VPN Site-to-Site between 2 Cisco routers
-This lab, conducted in the **GNS3** simulation environment, is an  example of deploying a traditional site-to-site IPsec VPN of the “router-to-router” type.
+This lab, conducted in the GNS3 simulation environment, is an  example of deploying a traditional site-to-site IPsec VPN of the “router-to-router” type.
-**Exemple de sortie pour `show crypto ipsec sa` :**

 It represents the network and security architecture that has been extensively and historically proven in traditional enterprise environments using Cisco IOS equipment.

 This project illustrates the fundamental mechanisms of IPsec on Cisco IOS.

 <h1> Overview & Objectives </h1>